clarkgrubb/data-tools/doc/TOUR.md

 The first three fields are "Point", "Name", and "[General Category](http://www.unicode.org/reports/tr44/#General_Category_Values)".

 <a name="newlines"/>
-# Newlines
+# newlines

 [eol markers](#eol-markers) | [set operations](#set-op) | [highlighting](#highlighting) | [sequences](#seq) | [sampling](#sampling)

 <a name="eol-markers"/>
-## EOL Markers
+## eol markers

-The tools use LF as the end-of-line marker in output.
-The tools will generally handle other EOL markers in input correctly.
+The *data tools* use LF as the end-of-line marker in output.
+The *data tools* will generally handle other EOL markers in input correctly.
 See [this](http://www.unicode.org/standard/reports/tr13/tr13-5.html) for a list of the Unicode characters that should be treated as EOL markers.
-Use `unix2dos` (see if your package manager has the package `dos2unix`) to convert the output of one of the tools to CRLF style EOL markers.
+Use `unix2dos` (see if your package manager has the package `dos2unix`) to convert the output of one of the *data tools* to CRLF style EOL markers.

     tr '\n' '\r'
     tr -d '\r'